Benn7445/Pattern/README.md

 # Forum with Next.js 13
 Pattern project built with Next.js 13.
-In this repository, you'll find the source code and necessary files to build a website specifically designed for managing and presenting a Minecraft server.
+In this repository, you'll find the source code and necessary files to build a website specifically designed for managing and presenting a forum.

 ## Current State
 ![](https://im3.ezgif.com/tmp/ezgif-3-8654d07e68.gif)